Contykpo/computer-science-notes/Software Engineering/6 - Main Notes/Design Code Refactoring.md

 5. **Replace** the **if/conditional** with the sending of the polymorphic message.
 6. **Find** the polymorphic object (optional).

+**Note for polymorphism and conditionals solutions**:
+Always add an invalidation error at the end of an ifs-chain or a method using #Double-Dispatch if a type is not supported.
+This practice is known as #Fail-Fast : Inform immediately once an error occurs.

 #### Which are the limits on whether to eliminate an If or not?

 - System instances / objects.